frankjwu/frankjwu.github.com/_posts/2015-08-19-squirrel-watching.markdown

 ![A squirrel perched on a branch](/images/squirrel.jpg)

 *The following short story recently went viral in China.
-I've translated it into English, taking some artistic freedom in the process.
+I've translated it into English, taking some artistic liberties in the process.
 You can read it in Chinese [here](http://wx.shenchuang.com/article/2015-08-02/1127589.html) (original author is unknown).*

 It's a warm summer afternoon and a mother and her son are sitting side by side in the backyard.
 The son, at home from college, is buried in a book.
 The mother's attention is fixed on the twin oak trees facing them, shading them from the sun's unforgiving beams.